House | 3 bedrooms | sleeps 8

 Designed with indoor/outdoor living in mind, the home has decks on three sides accessed by sliding doors at the back and front.
 In addition to providing privacy, the extensive plantings of native grasses, trees and shrubs around the home attract a variety of wallabies, possums, parrots, wattle birds, cockatoos and many others.
 It is possible to identify 20 or so species of birds whilst enjoying breakfast on the deck.

 On a moonless night the back deck is perfect for viewing the millions of stars not visible from a city because of light pollution.

-Before guests leave, we do ask that you leave the shack in a neat and tidy condition and take all rubbish to the local tip.
 Because of the nearby conservation areas and National Park status of the peninsula, we do not allow pets at the shack.
 Plenty of native animals are already living here!
 Put some bird seed on the feeding platform and water in the tray and see if you can attract any birds.

 The Swanwick golf course is very close and there is a set of clubs and buggy behind the bathroom door for you to borrow.
 A boat ramp is at the Swan River in Swanwick and two boat ramps are about 4 kilometres away in Coles Bay.
 Great Oyster Bay is about 15km long and 8km wide and is sheltered by the Freycinet Peninsula, making it perfect for boating, fishing or just enjoying the magnificent scenery.
 Around the Coles Bay region it is easy get to many stunning beaches with beautiful white sand derived from the red granite which form the magnificent Hazards.
 Well maintained tracks allow access to the iconic Wineglass Bay and across the isthmus to Hazard Beach and further down the peninsula.